 The Arctic Cold Desert is the northernmost of the three subzonobiomes of ZB IX.
 Here, too, oceanic and continental areas can be additionally distinguished (Aleksandrova 1971).

 In the cold desert, days of alternating frost, on which the temperature exceeds zero twice, are very frequent; this gives rise to the phenomenon of solifluction, the flowing of the soil.
 Already in the tundra itself, as well as in the alpine and nival altitudes of the mountains, the peat mounds and frost hummocks or bulbous tundra are formed by local formation of ice with a great increase of volume under the cover of plants in the wet soil.
-Even on very gently sloping slopes the soil is pushed downward, the slope taking on an appearance as if it were covered with cattle steps.
+Even on slopes with very little incline, the soil is slowly pushed downward, the slope taking on an appearance as if it were covered with cattle steps.
 The frost stairs are low steps that run parallel to the isohypses. ◘ Fig. L-6 shows the cross section through such a step.
-This ground movement becomes more conspicuous towards the north.
+Such soil movements become more conspicuous towards the north.

 ◘ Fig. L-6 Earth flow on a shallow slope in the Arctic (Alaska).
 The fibrous peat layer (F) with the living plant cover has moved about 30 cm from I to II, forming a fold in which the free silt soil (S) is partially enclosed (modified after Walter 1960).